matthewhall78/hello-world/coverLetter.md

 >
 > Since 2007 I have had a role similar to that of a Scrum Master providing coaching and mentoring for development teams and their respective product owner (referred to as an application administrator).
 I have usually been assigned between 3 to 7 software products at one time.
 During this time I have participated both in a coaching role for the team as well as being a member of the development team, assisting in defining the contents of time-boxed release cycles.
 I have worked side by side developers as they reviewed their code.
 I have conducted various types of testing and created test plans for the items being developed.
 I have promoted feature driven development approaches in order to maximize the value of the development team.
 We have also employed the use of the MoSCoW (Must, Should, Could, Won’ts) approach as described in Dynamic Systems Development Method.
 >
-> I have been an advocate for change in my organization and have many years sought for opportunities to experiment with more agile and lightweight approaches to software development.
+> I have always been an advocate for change in my organization and including experimenting with more agile and lightweight approaches to software development.
 One example was that I was the Chair of a lightweight development community of practice, to help government staff produce small desktop productivity applications with the help of a Development Team expert that we brought in on contract to do a few sprints with the government staff.
 These staff employees were given mentoring in the processes and tools required to create a solution in a short timeline.
 And the knowledge and instruction that we provided to each team was collected into a SharePoint site archive as a set of lessons that others could draw from.

 ## Experience coaching staff and project teams
 > I have facilitated many project and scrum events for the development team as needed, and have encouraged them to be self-organizing and accountable for the work they deliver.
 I have supported the development team by resolving project impediments for the team through frequent interaction with the organization.